 There are many bed and breakfasts in Sevastopol, and choosing one can be a very difficult decision.
 The town is renowned for its historic buildings, but you may want to save money by looking for an inexpensive option.
 Sevastopol is a popular destination with Russian tourists, and you can find affordable options in many different styles and locations.
 Here are some suggestions to help you find the best option for your needs.

 For an affordable room, choose Hotel Sevastopol Classic.
 This traditional hotel is close to downtown Sevastopol and features free internet access, free self parking, and a lobby.
 All rooms include linen service, air conditioning, television, refrigerator, and coffee maker.
 Some rooms offer additional amenities, like toiletries.
 For families, Hotel Sevastopol Classic provides free cots for children under two.
 Children under seven can use existing beds for free.
 Extra beds are not available for children.

 While staying at the Liubimyi Sevastopol’s modern accommodation, guests can enjoy free WiFi.
-Guests can also make use of its outdoor swimming pool and river view.
+Guests can also make use of its outdoor swimming pool, biking activities and river view.
 The comfortable common areas and evening socials encourage interaction and conversation, where local favorites and recommendations are shared.
 You can make lasting friends and learn about the city’s landmarks and attractions.
 The bed and breakfasts in Sevastopol are also an ideal place to get married or celebrate a wedding.

 If you’re traveling in the summer, you can also enjoy a relaxing massage in one of the many hotels in Sevastopol.
 Hotel Sevastopol Classic offers 30 air-conditioned rooms with cable television and telephones.
 The hotel has a lounge and a snack bar/deli for guests to unwind after an active day of sightseeing.
 In addition to its relaxing amenities, guests can also choose from a buffet breakfast.